Pennsylvania Veterans Benefits & Disabled Veterans Benefits

 Education Gratuity Program

-- Applicant must demonstrate a financial need
+- There must be a demonstrable financial need

-The State Education Assistance Program
+State Education Assistance Program

 You can also use EAP with Federal Tuition Assistance (FTA) or Montgomery GI Bill – Selected Reserve (MGIB-SR), Chapter 1606.